Breast Lift Lexington, KY

 Many non-surgical approaches to breast lift are on the market today, but unfortunately, there is little scientific evidence to support their use.
-Dr. Gerstle is skilled in the least invasive surgical techniques to lift the breast, limit down-time, and achieving a lasting result.
+Dr. Gerstle is skilled in the least invasive surgical techniques to lift the breast, limit down-time, and achieve a lasting result.

-Will I be able to breast feed after mastopexy?
+Will I be able to breastfeed after mastopexy?